Why Strategic Marketing

 channels … IF your Marketing message is powerful and compelling … But that’s the

-problem … the message is the Strategic side of Marketing … and yet, the most neglected …
+problem … the messaging is the Strategic Marketing … and yet, the most neglected …

 This distinction between Strategic and Tactical Marketing is huge and one you need to be

 acutely aware of anytime you start talking about generating more leads … Many businesses

 mistakenly assume that when you talk about Lead Generation, you’re automatically talking

 about Tactical Lead Generation … placing ads, sending out mailers, joining a networking

 group, attending trade-shows, implementing a prospect follow up system and so on …